Documentation

 When to Use Which Mode

-Rule of thumb: Start with Ki.
+Rule of thumb: Start with Ki (reasoning mode).
 Evaluate on your hardest tasks.
-If single mode doesn't improve them, try multi on the same tasks.
-If multi recovers them, upgrade.
+If Ki doesn't improve them, try Haki (reasoning-multi) on the same tasks.
+Also try domain-specific modes (code, anti-deception, memory) for specialized tasks.

 What We Measure, What We Don't